 - 1 SECTION 1.
-Section 189 of the Water Code is amended to 2 read: - 189. (a) There is hereby established the Office of Sustainable Water Solutions within the state board, which may be administered by the state board as a separate organizational unit or within the state board's divisions or offices. - 7 (b) The purpose of the office is to promote permanent and 8 sustainable drinking water and wastewater treatment solutions to 9 ensure the effective and efficient provision of safe, clean, affordable, and reliable drinking water and wastewater treatment services.
-In furtherance of this purpose, the office may take, but is not limited to, all of the following actions:
+Section 189 of the Water Code is amended to 2 read: - 189. (a) There is hereby established the Office of Sustainable Water Solutions within the state board, which may be administered by the state board as a separate organizational unit or within the state board's divisions or offices. - (b) The purpose of the office is to promote permanent and sustainable drinking water and wastewater treatment solutions to ensure the effective and efficient provision of safe, clean, affordable, and reliable drinking water and wastewater treatment services.
+In furtherance of this purpose, the office may take, but - 12 is not limited to, all of the following actions:

--3- AB 615
+\3\ AB 615

-- (1) Coordinating with and providing assistance to small drinking water systems, wastewater treatment systems, and disadvantaged communities without drinking water or wastewater treatment systems. - (2) Promoting and facilitating regional drinking water and wastewater projects. - (3) Promoting and facilitating regional solutions, including consolidation of existing water districts, expansion of existing water districts to serve communities unserved by public water systems and wastewater treatment systems, and extension of services to underserved communities and disadvantaged communities. - (4) Advancing the delivery of affordable, safe drinking water to disadvantaged communities throughout the state. - (5) Providing technical assistance to disadvantaged communities and small drinking water systems and wastewater systems.
-Technical assistance services include, but are not limited to, the following: - 21 (A) Grant application assistance. - (B) Project development and management support. - 23 (C) Engineering services. - 24 (D) Financial management review and support. - 25 (E) Environmental review. - 26 (F) Operations and management review and support. - (G) Legal assistance.
+(1) Coordinating with and providing assistance to small drinking water systems, wastewater treatment systems, and disadvantaged communities without drinking water or wastewater treatment systems.

+- (2) Promoting and facilitating regional drinking water and wastewater projects. - (3) Promoting and facilitating regional solutions, including consolidation of existing water districts, expansion of existing water districts to serve communities unserved by public water systems and wastewater treatment systems, and extension of services to underserved communities and disadvantaged communities. - (4) Advancing the delivery of affordable, safe drinking water to disadvantaged communities throughout the state. - (5) Providing technical assistance to disadvantaged communities and small drinking water systems and wastewater systems.
+Technical assistance services include, but are not limited to, the following: - (A) Grant application assistance. - 20 (B) Project development and management support. - 21 (C) Engineering services.

-- 28 (H) Certification and training of wastewater treatment plant 29 operators. - (I) Facilitation of discussions within and between communities. - (J) Outreach and education in vulnerable communities. - (K) Income surveys and other assessments needed to qualify for funding programs. - (e) (1) The office, in collaboration with the California State University, may establish and administer at least one "Center For Excellence" at a California State University campus with the purpose of providing, through collaboration between California State University faculty and students of that campus, the engineering and other types of technical assistance described in
+- (D) Financial management review and support. - 23 (E) Environmental review. - 24 (F) Operations and management review and support. - 25 (G) Legal assistance. - 26 (H) Certification and training of wastewater treatment plant 27 operators. - (I) Facilitation of discussions within and between communities. - (J) Outreach and education in vulnerable communities. - 30 (K) Income surveys and other assessments needed to qualify for funding programs. - SEC.
+2. Section 189.5 is added to the Water Code, to read: - 189.5. (a) The Office of Sustainable Water Solutions may establish and administer at least one "Center For Excellence" at a California State University campus with the purpose of providing engineering and other types of technical assistance described in Section 189.
+In establishing the center, the office may collaborate with the California State University, the University of California, nonprofit organizations, and other organizations that can help further the purpose of the center.
+Technical assistance may be provided by students, faculty, members of nonprofit organizations, and other persons with relevant expertise or knowledge, as deemed appropriate by the office.